 9.1 Neither bidder(s) nor any person acting on bidder(s)'s behalf shall

-attempt to influence the outcome of the award by the offer, presentation or promise of gratuities, favors, or anything of value to any appointed or elected official or employee of the City of Houston, their families or staff members.
-All inquiries regarding the solicitation are to be directed to the designated City Representative identified on the first page of the solicitation.
-Upon issuance of the solicitation through the award, aside from bidder's formal response to the solicitation, through the pre-award phase, written requests for clarification during the period officially designated for such purpose by the City Representative, neither bidder(s) nor persons acting on their behalf shall communicate with any appointed or elected official or employee of the City of Houston, their families or staff through written or oral means in an attempt to persuade or influence the outcome of the award or to obtain or deliver information intended to or which could reasonably result in an advantage to any bidder.
-However, nothing in this paragraph shall prevent a bidder from making public statements to the City Council convened for a regularly scheduled session after the official selection has been made and placed on the City Council agenda for action, or to a City Council committee convened to discuss a recommendation regarding the solicitation.
+attempt to influence the outcome of the award by the offer, presentation or promise of gratuities, favors, or anything of value to any appointed or elected official or employee of the City of Houston, their families, or staff members.
+All inquiries regarding the solicitation are to be directed to the designated City Representative identified on the first page of this solicitation.
+Upon issuance of the solicitation through the award, aside from bidder's formal response to the solicitation, through the pre-award phase, written requests for clarification during the period officially designated for such purpose by the City Representative, neither bidder(s) nor persons acting on their behalf shall communicate with any appointed or elected official or employee of the City of Houston, their families, or staff through written or oral means in an attempt to persuade or influence the outcome of the award or to obtain or deliver information intended to or which could reasonably result in an advantage to any bidder.
+However, nothing in this paragraph shall prevent a bidder from making public statements to the City Council convened for a regularly scheduled session after the official selection has been made and placed on the City Council agenda for action or to a City Council committee convened to discuss a recommendation regarding the solicitation.

 LETTER OF CLARIFICATION

-All Letters of Clarification and interpretations to this solicitation shall be in writing.
-Any Letter of Clarification(s) or interpretation that is not in writing shall not legally bind the City.
-Only information supplied by the City in writing or in this ITB should be used in preparing bid responses.
+All Letters of Clarification and interpretations to this solicitation shall be made in writing.
+Any Letter of Clarification(s) or interpretation that are not in writing shall not legally bind the City.
+Only information supplied by the City in writing or in this Invitation to Bid (ITB) should be used in preparing bid responses.

 CANCELLATION

-The City has sole discretion and reserves the right to cancel this ITB, or to reject any or all bids received prior to contract award.
+The City has sole discretion and reserves the right to cancel this ITB, or to reject any oand all bids received prior to contract award.